Below are the folks that make events happen!

 Frank is the Head Honcho of Tri-Now endurance.
 He is a multisport athlete & coach.
 Prior to coaching & race directing he spent 24 years in the restaurant business as a general then regional manager.
 His favorite part about race development is finding fun and challenging courses.
 Many of our racers say: ‘If there is a hill on a course, Frank will find it!”
 He has spent many years in the event world.
-Some of the many races he has worked are JDRF Ride to Cure Diabetes in Asheville, N.C., JDRF in Whitefish, MT, Iron Girl, Tour Dallas and USAT Collegiate Nationals 2005-2007.
-Aside from Tri-Now races, he continues to work as Assistant Race Director at IM 70.3 Buffalo Springs Lake.
+Some of the many races he has worked are JDRF Ride to Cure Diabetes in Asheville, N.C., JDRF in Whitefish, MT, Iron Girl, Tour Dallas and USAT Collegiate Nationals 2005-2007 and IM 70.3 Buffalo Springs 2009 – 2017.

 I started my running career in 2009.
 A friend who was a marathon runner told me about a 5K class at a local running store and the first class was that night.
 Fortunately, I worked near a mall where I could by shorts and a shirt.
 I walked into the running store literally barefoot, bought shoes, and started the class.
 Seven years later, I have run over 60 races including 24 half marathons and 6 marathons.
 I also began coaching along the way and am an RRCA Certified running coach working on my Level 2.
 I made the jump to triathlon in 2014, mainly to cross train, but also to try something new.
 I’ve come to enjoy the challenge of each discipline as much as I did running.